biancaghiurutan/nexmo-developer/_documentation/conversation/overview.md

 # Conversation API

-The Conversation API allows you to create various objects such as Users, Members, Conversations used in text, voice and video communication between two endpoints.
+The Conversation API is a low-level API that allows you to create various objects such as Users, Members, and Conversations.

+The API also allows you to create Events and Legs to enable text, voice and video communications between two Users and store them in Conversations.

+Text, voice and video communications can currently flow through various Channels like App, Phone, SIP, and Websocket.
+To enable the App channel (for in-app messaging, voice and video), you would need to also utilize our Nexmo Client SDKs.

+Phone, SIP and Websocket Channels are enabled through the Voice API and they all flow into Conversations.

 ## Contents